-The W.H.O reports that over 2.2 billion people around the globe have vision problems or are blind.
-World's leading cause of vision lose are Cataracts, and fortunately it is a preventable blindness.
+The W.H.O reports that over 2.2 billion people around the globe have vision problems or are blind and the main cause is Cataract.
+Fortunately it is a preventable blindness.
 This staggering number highlights the urgent need for accessible cataract surgery and eye care.
 Cataract blindness can be reversed through a simple, safe surgical procedure that restores sight in less than an hour.

-The AL Mustafa USA Cataract Charity Appeal helps vulnerable people and give them the gift of sight .
+The Al Mustafa USA Cataract Charity Appeal helps vulnerable people and give them the gift of sight .
 It offers free eye surgery, eyesight screenings to diagnose eye disease, and post-operative care to rural communities worldwide.
-Around the world, Cataract is the leading cause of blindness yet it is preventable, and through this appeal, AL MUSTAFA USA ensures access to high-quality eye care for those who cannot afford it, restoring independence and improving quality of life by doing life changing operations.

 Select from single and monthly donations

-The Al Mustafa USA cataract charity appeal covers free cataract surgeries, vision screenings, medication, patient travel, and post-operative care.
-Eye care missions travel to remote areas to provide screenings and prescription glasses, while free catract surgeries restore eyesight for those who might otherwise go blind.
+The Al Mustafa USA Cataract Charity Appeal covers free cataract surgeries, vision screenings, medication, patient travel, and post-operative care.
+Eye care missions travel to remote areas to provide screenings and prescription glasses, while free cataract surgeries restore eyesight for those who might otherwise go blind.

-Your support makes these life changing surgeries possible.
-Your small donation of $60 can help a child who has lost her vision and can contribute in reducing global blindness, while larger donations support to full eye camps, specialist equipment, and Al Mustafa Eye hospital (Lahore, Pakistan).
+Your support makes these life-changing surgeries possible.
+A small donation of $60 can help a child who has lost her vision and contribute to reducing global blindness, while larger donations support full eye camps, specialist equipment, and the Al Mustafa Eye Hospital (Lahore, Pakistan).

 Al Mustafa USA ensures all programs are run by qualified medical professionals in regions with limited access to eye care, making sight restoration possible for hundreds of patients every year.

-With your Sadaqah and Zakat, we can work together to give back the gift of sight to children and adults struggling with preventable vision impairment and blindness
+With your Sadaqah and Zakat, we can work together to restore the gift of sight to children and adults struggling with preventable vision impairment and blindness

 Al Mustafa USA rolls up its sleeves and brings eye care right to the doorstep of communities that can't get vision impairment treatment otherwise.
 Thanks to our mobile eye camps and our own dedicated eye hospital, we are able to reach people in need and provide life-changing eye care where it matters most.Our medical teams pack up and head to remote and underserved areas to do on-the-spot eye screenings and vision tests, and give hundreds of people the eye care they need at each stop.